-- But over time, Judas saw that Jesus had no intentions WHATSOEVER of being THAT kind of leader. - Although Jesus clearly acknowledged Himself to BE the Messiah - the Son of God - He didn't do what Jews believed the Messiah WOULD do. - (2).
-Instead, Jesus appealed to men and women everywhere to turn their hearts back to God and prepare themselves for the coming of the kingdom of God. - c.
-This is why many believe Judas deliberately turned Jesus over to the hands of His enemies. - (1).
-Judas may have believed that by delivering Jesus into the hands of His enemies, the Lord would be FORCED to act! - (2).
-Surely Jesus would use His divine powers to free Himself, annihilate His enemies, and launch the military campaign that would result in Israel's glorious victory over Rome. - Rather than allow Jesus to be the kind of Messiah He had come to be, Judas may have simply been trying to get Jesus to fit into the mold of what everyone believed the Messiah should be.
+- 2. But over time, it also became clear to Judas that Jesus had no intentions of being the kind of Messiah the people were expecting. - Jesus had no intentions of stirring up national patriotism and leading the Jews in an uprising against Roman oppression. - The kingdom Jesus came to establish was a spiritual kingdom - one in which the Lord would reign in the hearts of His disciples as King of kings and Lord of lords. - a.
+Although Jesus clearly acknowledged Himself to be the Messiah the Son of God He didn't do what Jews believed the Messiah would do. - Jesus appealed to men and women everywhere to turn their hearts back to God and prepare themselves for the coming of the kingdom of God. - Therefore, many believe Judas may have deliberately turned Jesus over to His enemies to force the Lord to act. - a.
+Perhaps Judas felt Jesus would be forced to use His divine powers to free Himself, annihilate His enemies, and would then launch the military campaign that would result in Israel's glorious victory over Rome. - 5.
+So, rather than allow Jesus to be the kind of Messiah He had come to be, Judas may have simply been trying to force Jesus to become the kind of Messiah everyone was hoping for.

-- Of course, we know Jesus DIDN'T come to establish an earthly kingdom.
-He came to establish a SPIRITUAL kingdom. - (2).
-He NEVER intended to raise an army and reign as King from Jerusalem, but rather reign from heaven as King of kings and Lord of lords within the hearts of those who would truly become His disciples. - e.
-When Jesus was eventually crucified, Judas may have only then realized the terrible mistake he had made, and ended his life in suicide, grieving over having delivered the very Son of God into the hands of His murderers. - III.
-Regardless of what motivated Judas whether he was motivated simply by pure greed or by a desire to see Jesus lead Israel in a campaign against Roman oppression - Judas was still a traitor.
-But I want us to take special notice of how Jesus demonstrates His love toward His own betrayer. - A. Back in John 13:21-22, the apostle records that Jesus was "troubled in spirit," and said, "Most assuredly, I say to you, one of you will betray Me.
-Then the disciples looked at one another, perplexed about whom He spoke." - As we mentioned in a previous lesson, Jesus and His disciples were NOT seated in the same manner as depicted in Leonardo da a.
+- 6. However, when Jesus was eventually crucified, Judas suddenly realized the terrible mistake he had made, and ended his life in suicide, grieving over having delivered the Son of God into the hands of His murderers. - 7.
+But regardless of what motivated Judas to betray Jesus, he was still a traitor. - III.
+Therefore, I want us to spend the remainder of our time this morning looking at how Jesus demonstrates His love toward His the man who betrayed Him. - A. In John 13:21-22, John says Jesus was "troubled in spirit," and said, "Most assuredly, I say to you, one of you will betray Me.
+Then the disciples looked at one another, perplexed about whom He spoke." - When we take a closer look at this event, there is something absolutely wonderful that emerges - and it's all in the way everyone was seated around the table. - Jesus and His disciples were not seated in the manner depicted in Leonardo da Vinci's painting during the Last Supper - they were not seated on chairs at a long table with Jesus in the center. - b.
 Rather, they were "reclining."
-Notice the verses that follow.
+Notice the verses that follow. - 3.
+John continues with the story: John 13:23-26 "Now there was leaning on Jesus' bosom one of His disciples, whom Jesus loved.